jonfreibr/NPI-Extract/README.md

 ## Operation

 1. Launch the program.
 This can be done from the command line, or via a shortcut.
-(The included installation batch file will expect a shorcut named "NPI Extraction.lnk".
+(The included installation batch file will expect a shorcut named "NPI Extraction.lnk", which you will need to create as appropriate for your environment.
 The installation batch file also expects the python source file python-3.11.5-amd64.exe to be in this directory.
 Update this file per your requirments.)
        Examples:
            python npi.py
            python npi.py -f d:\myNPIlist.xlsx